WayneBrown/learnwebgl2/_sources/12_advanced_rendering/02_hidden_surface_removal.rst

 *z-buffer*, this object is closer to the camera, so its color is placed in the *color buffer* and the *z-buffer*'s value is update.
-If an object's z value is greater than the current *z-buffer* value the object is not visible to the camera because there is a closer object in front of it.
+If an object's z value is greater than the current *z-buffer* value, the object is not visible to the camera because there is a closer object in front of it.
 This algorithm is explained nicely in the following pseudocode.
 The *clearBuffers* function is called once to initialize a rendering.
 The *renderPixel* function is called for each pixel of every primitive that is rendered.
 (Note:
-These pseudocode functions are builtin to the graphics pipeline; you don't implement them.)
+These pseudocode functions are "hardcoded" into the graphics pipeline hardware;
+you don't implement them.)

 ..
 Code-Block:: JavaScript